-An average of 40,000 searches are conducted on Google every second.
+An average of 40,000 searches is conducted on Google every second.
 This roughly translates to 3.5 billion searches a day and 1.2 trillion searches a year worldwide.
-Google is unarguably the largest and most used search engine in the world and undoubtedly the nucleus of the internet.
+Advertise on Google is unarguably the largest and most used search engine in the world and undoubtedly the nucleus of the internet.

-Google AdWords is Google’s advertising platform that supplies businesses with the opportunity to run ads on its search results page.
+Google AdWords is Advertise on Google platform that supplies businesses with the opportunity to run ads on its search results page.
 An AdWord advertisement blends in with the whole page other than a minute green tab that reads Ad.
 This labels it as an AdWord advertisement and not an organic search result.
 These advertised results are usually located both at the top and bottom of the page.

 Google Search Engine